MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 10. You should begin by running the following command that connects your PowerShell session to the Azure Active Directory PowerShell for Graph module (AzureAD):  <br/>

+		Install-Module Microsoft.Graph -Scope CurrentUser

+11.

+		Import-Module Microsoft.Graph.Groups

+12.

+		Import-Module Microsoft.Graph.Users

+12.

+		Connect-MgGraph -Scopes 'Group.Read.All'.
+'User.Read.All'

+13. Select Holly Dickson account in the Pick an account window.
+In the Enter password window, enter Holly's password of User.pw1 and select Sign in.,

+14.

+		Get-MgGroup | Format-List Id, DisplayName, Description, GroupTypes

+15.

+		Get-MgGroupMember -GroupId 'paste in the group Id here' -All | ForEach {Get-MgUser -UserId $_.Id}

+10. You should begin by running the following command that connects your PowerShell session to the Azure Active Directory PowerShell for Graph module (AzureAD):  <br/>

 		Connect-AzureAD

 11. In the **Sign in** dialog box, log in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **User.pw1**.